ElenaCKay/tech241-aws/README.md

 ## Deploying scripts in AWS

 As I am creating two VMs I created a txt file which says I am the app in the home directory of the app VM.
+I alos created on for the database VM.

+In both VMs I created the provison.sh file and by using `nano` and then copied and pasted the relevent scripts from my github repo 'Deploying and Automating'.
+I then give myself execute permissions using `chmod u+x provision.sh` .
+I first ran the database script `./provision.sh` .
+This needed to be run twice to work?
+I may need a restart for mongodb in there somewhere.
+Then I ran the app script `./provison.sh`.
+Then I checked to see if they worked by going to the public app IP address and seeing if the homepage and the posts page came up which they did.